-ETOs stands for "extraterritorial obligations", the human rights obligations States have towards people living in other countries.
-Without ETOs, human rights could not assume their proper role as the legal bases for regulating globalization.
-With ETOs, an enabling environment for economic, social and cultural rights (ESCR) can be generated, the primacy of human rights can be implemented, climate and eco-destruction can be stopped, the dominance of big money broken, TNCs regulated, and IGOs made accountable.
+ETOs stands for “extraterritorial obligations”, the human rights obligations States have beyond their national borders towards people living in other countries.
+These obligations are crucial for human rights to assume their role as legal basis for regulating globalization and creating an enabling international environment for the universal fulfilment of economic, social and cultural rights.

-- the HR regulation and accountability of transnational corporations (TNCs)
+- regulation and accountability of transnational corporations (TNCs);

-- the HR accountability of Intergovernmental Organizations (IGOs), in particular international financial institutions (IFIs)
+- accountability of Intergovernmental Organizations (IGOs), in particular international financial institutions (IFIs);

-- the implementation of corresponding duties to protect and fulfil ESCR abroad inter alia through international cooperation and assistance
+- protection and fulfilment of economic, social and cultural rights abroad inter alia through international cooperation and assistance.

 To address these gaps and support the struggles of communities around the world whose rights are being adversely affected by States’ neglect of their ETOs, a group of international human rights experts adopted the Maastricht Principles on the Extraterritorial Obligations of States in the Area of Economic, Social and Cultural Rights in 2011.
 The Maastricht Principles (or “ETO Principles”) summarize the obligations States have under international human rights law in relation to people living in other countries.
 They do not create any new law or obligations, but rather restate and clarify the obligations States have already accepted under international law.
 The Commentary to the Maastricht Principles explains the legal sources of the different Principles.